ghost1372/ghost1372.github.io/source/DevWinUIContextMenu/index.md

 ```

 # Examples
-there is a lot of examples here, take a look [here](https://github.com/ikas-mc/ContextMenuForWindows11/tree/main/menuSample) to see how properties can be filled.
+there is a lot of examples here, take a look [here](https://github.com/ikas-mc/ContextMenuForWindows11/tree/main/menuSample) and [here](https://github.com/ikas-mc/ContextMenuForWindows11/discussions/categories/menus) to see how properties can be filled.

 # More Deatils
 see [here](https://github.com/ikas-mc/ContextMenuForWindows11/wiki/Help) for more details.